arturolei/JavaScript-I/README.md

 - Arrow notation as it relates to use of the this keyword is still a bit difficult for me to understand, but I think it'll be clearer with practice.

 ## What Did I Work On:
-- I worked on completing the MVP for JavaScript I and reading the TK material related to JavaScript Fundamentals 2.
+- I worked on completing the MVP for JavaScript I and some of the stretch goals, and I also started reading the TK material related to JavaScript Fundamentals II.

 ## What Do I Need to Do Tomorrow:
 - I would like to finish the second JavaScript project and really get comfortable with Closure in JavaScript.